CSIS-iLab/on-the-radar/_briefs/china-situational-awareness.md

 title: China's Strategic Situational Awareness Capabilities
 date: 2019-05-31T04:00:00.000+00:00
-excerpt: China has invested considerably in advancing its capabilities for strategic situational awareness.\[^1\] Although traditional shortcomings in strategic early warning have been a serious concern for China, the People’s Liberation Army (PLA) today is developing a more mature architecture that could enhance its capability to undertake nuclear counterattack and conventional operations.
-Although the improvement of capabilities for early warning and situational awareness will remain a challenge for the PLA,\[^2\] these capabilities today encompass a growing number of satellites for remote sensing and electronic intelligence (ELINT), large, phased array radars and a range of other radars that are increasingly sophisticated, and early warning aircraft, as well as unmanned systems.
+excerpt: China has invested considerably in advancing its capabilities for strategic situational awareness.Although traditional shortcomings in strategic early warning have been a serious concern for China, the People’s Liberation Army (PLA) today is developing a more mature architecture that could enhance its capability to undertake nuclear counterattack and conventional operations.
+Although the improvement of capabilities for early warning and situational awareness will remain a challenge for the PLA, these capabilities today encompass a growing number of satellites for remote sensing and electronic intelligence (ELINT), large, phased array radars and a range of other radars that are increasingly sophisticated, and early warning aircraft, as well as unmanned systems.
 authors:
 - _authors/elsa-kania.md
 brief_type: Country Profile